Protecting Children Who Need Ongoing Care

 Families with a child who has qualified for government funds as a result of a physical or mental disability face a dilemma when planning their estates.
 Namely, property inherited by that child, whether outright or in trust, could potentially disqualify the child from further participation in the government program.

 Fortunately, the creation of either a supplemental needs trust or a special needs trust can circumvent this dilemma, enabling special needs individuals to continue receiving benefits.
 Quinlivan & Hughes, P.A., is deeply experienced in establishing such trusts for individuals and their families.
-Based in St. Cloud, we serve clients throughout Minnesota.
+Based in St. Cloud, Long Prairie, Monticello and Little Falls, we serve clients throughout Minnesota.
 We are ready to assist you, too.